grocy/grocy-desktop/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
+Please make sure to:

-Please describe the bug as detailed as possible, provide the steps how to reproduce it and maybe attach screenshots where useful.
+- Describe the bug as detailed as possible by providing the exact steps how to reproduce it
--->
+- Attach screenshots where useful
+- Check if the problem was maybe already reported or fixed by searching open and closed issues here -->